Scheme Interpreter

 • If the symbol is bound in the current frame, return its value.

-• If the symbol is not found in the current frame and there is no parent frame, raise a SchemeError.
+• If the symbol is never found in any frame, raise a SchemeError.

 python3 ok -q 01 -u